moshesipper/Applied-Machine-Learning-Course/README.md

 **This course covers the applied/coding side of algorithmics in machine learning, with some deep learning and evolutionary algorithms thrown in as well.**

-(*The course is now in its third iteration, and I update this repo continually*)
+Note: I update this repo on a fairly regular basis (the course is now in its third iteration).

 **[Moshe Sipper’s Cat-a-log of Writings](https://medium.com/@sipper/moshe-sippers-writings-174ed2e861df)**